winglang/wing/docs/docs/02-concepts/04-tests.md

 }
 ```

 In the first test (`bucket list should include created file`), a file is created in the bucket.
-The second test (`bucket starts empty`) verifies that the bucket is initialized without any file
+The second test (`bucket starts empty`) verifies that the bucket is initialized without any file.

 ### Run test on a the cloud